National ACT Virtual Meetings & Discussion Forum to Address Impact of COVID-19

 Meeting recordings are available at the Virtual Forum; please scroll down for more details.

-ACT Stakeholders Monthly Meetings: First Tuesdays
+ACT Stakeholders Meetings: Quarterly in 2021

 The intent is to create a unique space to share challenges and solutions related ACT operations and services during the COVID-19 pandemic.
 This meet-up is hosted by Lorna Moser, PhD, of the Institute for Best Practices, UNC Center for Excellence in Community Mental Health and Maria Monroe-DeVita, PhD of the University of Washington Department of Psychiatry and Behavioral Sciences and the Northwest Mental Health Technology Transfer Center (MHTTC), the sponsor for these ACT meet-up events.